rscircus/rscircus.github.io/content/posts/2020-02-23-information-entropy.md

 Naturally one sees, that the uncertainty reduction is way higher with the information of the parents being in bed communicated compared to the information being awake being communicated as the parents being awake was quite likely in the first place.

-Therefore, the float-point bits here can be interpreted as information gain on the recipients' side instead of a real bit, which would be impossible to communicate.
+Therefore, the floating-point bits here can be interpreted as information gain on the recipients' side instead of a real bit, which would be impossible to communicate.

 So, how much information (gain) can the kid transport on average to his/her friend if they want to meet every evening?